 That specificity matters.
-Unlike ChatGPT or Claude, Winston has been trained on cannabis regulations, knows what POS data flows are compliant, understands state-level tracking requirements.
+Unlike a generic chatbot, a cannabis-focused operations assistant can be designed around retail workflows, approval queues, and audit trails.
 On the surface, it looks like the responsible way to deploy AI in a regulated industry.

 But there's a problem hiding in the implementation timeline.
 And it's specific to cannabis retail, where the compliance penalty structure is unforgiving and the regulatory lag is invisible until it's too late.